In the remarkable book “How to Live on 24 Hours A Day”, the author, a man named Arnold Bennett, talks about a basic concept: time management.

 Everyday we get 24 new, gloriously blank hours to fill as we see fit.

-And digging even deeper, some days we accomplish so much and other days so little.
+Digging even deeper, some days we accomplish so much and other days so little.

 In the words of Bennett, our biggest obstacle in accomplishing our goals is our desire to do too much.